stephendavidmarsh/qbdeferred/README.md

 QB Deferred
 ===========

-QB Deferred is a Javascript library that implements an interface to the [Quickbase API](http://www.quickbase.com/api-guide/index.html#intro.html) using jQuery's [Deferred](http://api.jquery.com/category/deferred-object/) objects.
+QB Deferred is a JavaScript library that implements an interface to the [Quickbase API](http://www.quickbase.com/api-guide/index.html#intro.html) using jQuery's [Deferred](http://api.jquery.com/category/deferred-object/) objects.
 It is entirely asynchronous.
-Most methods return jQuery Promise objects that can be conveniently combined with `pipe`, `when`, `fail`, etc. It implements a higher-level API than what the Quickbase API itself provides.
+Most methods return jQuery Deferred objects that can be conveniently combined with `pipe`, `when`, `fail`, etc. It implements a higher-level API than what the Quickbase API itself provides.
 QB Deferred frees you from processing XML and concatenating strings to build Quickbase queries.
-Instead, QB Deferred lets you use plain old Javascript objects and arrays.
+Instead, QB Deferred lets you use plain old JavaScript objects and arrays.
 Often, a single call to a method of QB Deferred will implement an action that makes several calls to Quickbase.

 Setup
 -----